Master, Butler College

 Welcome to Butler College and to Princeton University!
-This is my second year as Master of Butler College, and I am excited to get to know each of you in this wonderful community.
+This is my third year as Master of Butler College, and I am excited to get to know each of you in this wonderful community.
 Along with the superb staff, my hope is to help create a space that is stimulating and rewarding for each Butlerite.

 I was born and spent my childhood in Virginia (my southern accent slips out when I’m tired or excited).
 I studied psychology as an undergraduate at The College of William and Mary in Virginia.
 I enjoyed the discipline so much that I continued studying psychology at The University of Virginia for my PhD.
 Then, after deciding one had to leave Virginia at some point, I headed to The University of Michigan for a two year postdoctoral fellowship.

-When I’m not at Butler, you can find me in the classroom in teaching students how situational factors can make them do irrational things (PSY 252: Introductory Social Psychology) and how to obtain and maintain the perfect relationship (PSY 327: Close Relationships).
+When I’m not at Butler, you can find me in the classroom teaching students how situational factors can make them do irrational things (PSY 252: Introductory Social Psychology) and how to obtain and maintain the perfect relationship (PSY 327: Close Relationships).
 Or, you can find me in my psychology lab working with numerous undergraduate and graduate students trying to find the best conditions to improve intergroup interactions and relationships.

 I very much look forward to working with each of you!
 Please do not hesitate to stop by my office in Butler, join me for a meal, or just strike up a conversation in the hallway.
 If you feel a bit nervous, just ask me what I have in common with Nicole Kidman (there might be a surprise for you if you do).